Dear LANTITE Literacy Students, Australia,

 Locke, T 2014, Developing writing teachers: practical ways for teacher-writers to transform their classroom practice, Routledge, retrieved 1 July 2018, ProQuest Ebook Central.

 Pace, JL 2003, Managing the dilemmas of professional and bureaucratic authority in a high school English class’, Sociology of Education, vol. 76, pp. 37-52.

 Tutor: Jo Ewart

-Since graduating university, Jo has been working as a primary school teacher at Huntingdale Bilingual Primary School.
+Since graduating from university, Jo has been working as a primary school teacher at Huntingdale Bilingual Primary School.
 She is currently a Grade 1 English teacher in the school’s 5050 bilingual program.
-Her 7 years of teaching experience in a bilingual setting have allowed Jo to work closely with EAL students, parents and colleagues.
+Her seven years of teaching experience in a bilingual setting has allowed Jo to work closely with EAL students, parents and colleagues.
 She understands the unique needs of EAL learners and is equipped with a range of strategies to support the individual learning needs of EAL students of all ages.